 It’s not plastic.
 And it’s not wood.
 The BPA-free Biobu is actually made from food-grade melamine and biodegradable bamboo fiber.
 That means these bowls are more durable than glass or ceramic, but less durable than wrought iron.
 So, until your child is ready to eat off of the heirloom china, these are a workable substitute.
 Just keep them on the top rack of the dishwasher, avoid using them in the microwave, and don’t feed them after midnight.

 This brightly colored BPA-free feeding set includes a bento box, soup bowl, baby bowl and kids cup that are all made from medical-grade stainless steel (but not recommended for transporting organs).
 Each item is also wrapped in polypropylene, which has a high-resistance to solvents, doesn’t leach chemicals into food, and doesn’t negatively affect the flavor of your child’s meal.
 Your cooking does that.
 Hiyooo!

 Zoku Pop Molds

 Summer is almost here, so it’s the right time to bust out silicone ice pop molds.
 Zoku makes BPA-free molds that are easy to peel and give your kid a 3 oz ovular popsicle — no banging against the counter required.
 The drip-guard sticks will make things less messy (in theory).
 Will your children will stop running after the ice cream truck at night?
 That depends.
 Can this thing make Astropops?

 To-Go Ware Bamboo Utensil Set

-These utensils are already packed up to go in a Velcro cloth case, and are great for smaller hands (either your toddler’s or Trump’s).
-They’re also made of bamboo, which as we all know is the a durable, reusable, water-resistant miracle wood.
+These BPA-free utensils are already packed up to go with a Velcro cloth case, and are great for smaller hands (either your toddler’s or Trump’s).
+They’re also made of bamboo, which as we all know is a durable, reusable, water-resistant miracle wood.
 That means this fork/spoon/knife set won’t stain or absorb flavors that could potentially make your child lose their shit.